Community Regeneration Funding

 About the fund

-Projects must be able to start from early 2024 and be concluded and claimed by 1 March 2025.
+Projects must be able to start from 1 April 2024 and be concluded and claimed by 1 March 2025.

-The deadline to submit an Expressions of Interest is 12pm on 8 September.
+The deadline to submit an application form is 5pm on 22 January 2024.

 Completed forms should be emailed to firstname.lastname@example.org